 The High School Committee membership shall include one teacher and one parent from each high school, and one secondary media specialist.
 The committee shall be chaired by the District language arts consultant and shall meet at least twice during each year to review and approve new selections.

 Teachers shall not assign any literature selection that has not had prior approval for use in the classroom.
 Secondary teachers who wish to teach a selection that does not appear on the current District-approved list should complete a Recommendation Form and submit it and three copies of the book, to the appropriate middle or high school District committee for review and approval.
 Recommendation forms are available from the District Teaching and Learning Department and on the District website at http://secondarylanguagearts.jordandistrict.org/.

 Each secondary school may organize a Literature Selection and Review Committee for the purpose of recommending literature selections to the corresponding District committee.
-The school committee may also review and approve lists from which students may self-select literature to be read outside of the classroom as part of a class assignment.
 Parents/guardians should assist their students in selecting literature from lists.
 At the request of the principal, teachers, or parents within the school, the committee shall also review literature selections whose appropriateness is challenged and/or ask for assistance from the District Literature Selection and Review Committee.
 When created committee membership shall include the principal, who will chair the committee, one teacher appointed by the principal, the library media specialist, and two parents appointed by the School Community Council.

 Working in concert, the District Elementary, Middle School, and High School Committees shall articulate required literature assignments to assure that selections are offered at the appropriate age/maturity level and to see that required reading assignments are not duplicated as students move forward through the grades.
 The process for requesting use of a text that appears on a higher grade level list will be as follows: